Snarvei til hovedinnholdet

 Candidates will be tested in the following subjects:

+The admission test costs NOK 500.
 To apply for admission, submit the form below.* After submitting, you will receive an email with further instructions.

 * By submitting the form, you confirm that you are able to meet all the admission requirements of Pilot Flight Academy.
 Pilot Flight Academy handles and protects personal data in accordance with Norway’s Privacy Act and current guidelines issued by the Civil Aviation Authority.